AO554/ThinkPad-T440-OpenCore/README.md

 # Wireless?
 While Intel Wireless Network is presumed to now work with a Patch from [OpenIntelWireless](https://github.com/OpenIntelWireless), I have opted for a Broadcom DW1560 on BIOS Revision 2.36.

-Handoff with Bluetooth with the DW1560 works perfectly and had no trouble communicating with my iPhone.
+Handoff with Bluetooth with the DW1560 works perfectly and had.. well a little trouble communicating with my iPhone.
+(Read below)

 ## Known Issues (Results may vary):